 Children’s Services Council of Martin County FAQs (21 entries)

-The Children’s Services Council of Martin County is an independent special district of local government, authorized by opens in a new windowFlorida Statute 125.901 and created by opens in a new windowLocal Ordinance #348 on June 28, 1988.
+The Children’s Services Council of Martin County is an independent special district of local government, authorized by opens in a new windowFlorida Statute 125.901opens PDF file and created by opens in a new windowLocal Ordinance #348opens PDF file on June 28, 1988.
 The Council provides a dedicated funding source for children’s programs proven to positively impact the quality of life for all residents of Martin County.

 Given the ability to exist by the state legislature, the Council was then created by voters through local referendum and sanctioned by local government.
 The Council is governed by a board of local elected officials, governor appointees, and statutory designees.
 Visit The Council page to learn more about the current members of the Children’s Services Council of Martin County.

 The purpose of the Children’s Services Council is to plan, coordinate, fund and evaluate programs that serve children and families in Martin County.
 The Council also aims to address public policy issues relating to children.